zooteld/Trader/README.md

 ## Information
 Trader is a decentralized banking platform with encrypted messages and own privacy protected cryptocurrency.

 Trader is based on the Cryptonote protocol and runs on a secure peer-to-peer network technology to operate with no central authority.
 You control your private keys to your funds, you control your destiny.
 Trader Network is accessible by anyone in the world regardless of his/her geographic location or status.
 Our blockchain is resistant to any kind of analysis.
-All your CCX transactions and messages are anonymous.
+All your W2W transactions and messages are anonymous.
 Trader Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

 Trader is open-source, community driven and truly decentralized.
 No one owns it, everyone can take part.